 A brain tumour diagnosis may affect your ability to travel, both currently or in the future.
 This can be due to treatments and medications, the effects of the tumour itself or the cost of travel insurance.
-Read more about travelling with a brain tumour within the UK and abroad.

 Some councils have taxicard schemes, which provide reduced taxi fares for those who have mobility issues or visual impairments and who have difficulty using public transport, such as buses (or tubes).
 Contact your local council to see if they have this scheme.

 Some voluntary organisations provide schemes that may help you with transport to medical appointments or support groups or to go shopping.
 Local councils keep a list of such organisations.